placeholder

 The Trust covers a large area of the North West River Basin District and includes the rivers Alt, Crossens, Irwell, Tame, Goyt, Bollin, Weaver and more.
 These rivers feed into the River Mersey which begins in Stockport at the confluence of the rivers Tame (from Manchester) and Goyt (from Derbyshire).
 From there, the Mersey flows through Warrington and Widnes to Liverpool where it joins the Irish Sea.

 The land use is varied throughout the catchment with large urban towns and cities neighbouring farm land, nature reserves, the Peak District and beaches.
-The Mersey Rivers Trust adopt a ‘source to sea’ methodology to bundle projects together, from up in the peaks to the estuary and beyond.
+The Mersey Rivers Trust adopt a ‘source to sea’ methodology to bundle projects together, from up in the peaks to the Mersey estuary and coastline.

-The basin is split into 5 Catchment Partnerships, 3 of which are hosted by Mersey Rivers Trust.
+The Mersey Basin catchment is split into 5 Catchment Partnerships, 3 of which are hosted by Mersey Rivers Trust.
 They are part of the Catchment Based Approach (CaBA) which encourages joint projects and collaboration to achieve healthy rivers on a catchment-wide scale.

-Our Catchment Partnerships consist of private sector companies, local groups, NGOs, government agencies, sector groups and local authorities.
+Our Catchment Partnerships consist of private sector companies, local groups, NGOs, government agencies and local authorities.

 NW River Basin